mapbox/web-mapping-curriculum/class-3/README.md

 ### Code exercises to do on your own (10 points):

 * Starting from your marker-and-popup map, add a button that, when clicked, causes the map to fly to Walla Walla, Washington.
+To turn this assignment in, commit a new file called "fly-to.html" to the "class 3" folder in your personal class repo.
   * [Hint](https://www.w3schools.com/jsref/event_onclick.asp)
 * Create popups that include information about the clicked feature.
 Starting from [this starter file](https://github.com/mapbox/web-mapping-curriculum/blob/master/class-3/homework-starter.html), attempt to address each of the `[Prompt]` comments, including any sub-prompts that follow.
+Once you have made your edits, save your changes and commit the file to your personal class repo.
 This will be a challenging exercise and we don't expect everyone to build a completely working map.
 For any prompts you get stuck on, you can still get full credit by including, at a minimum:
   * Pseudo code describing what you think needs to happen.
   * At least one code snippet showing what you attempted.
   * Links to any resources you found while researching.

 ## Project
 By now you should have a project proposal that includes your topic, a description of your audience, and some idea of the data you’ll be using.